David Ruggles: Bookstore and abolitionist organizing

 In 1826, at the age of sixteen, Ruggles moved to New York City, where he worked as a mariner before opening a grocery store.
 Nearby, other African-Americans ran grocery businesses in Golden Hill (John Street east of William Street), such as Mary Simpson (1752-March 18, 1836).
 After 1829, abolitionist Sojourner Truth (born Isabella ("Bell") Baumfree; c.
 1797 – November 26, 1883) also lived in lower Manhattan.
 At first, he sold liquor, then embraced temperance.
 He became involved in anti-slavery and the free produce movement.
 He was a sales agent for and contributor to The Liberator and The Emancipator, abolitionist newspapers.
+Due to the selling of anti-slavery publications, Ruggle's store was eventually destroyed by a mob.

 After closing the grocery, Ruggles opened the first African American-owned bookstore in the United States.
 The bookstore was located on Lispenard Street near St. John's park in what is today the Tribeca neighborhood.
 Ruggles' bookstore specialized in abolitionist and feminist literature, including works by African-American abolitionist Maria Stewart.
-He edited a New York journal called The Mirror of Liberty, and also published a pamphlet called The Extinguisher.
+He edited a New York journal called The Mirror of Liberty, and published a pamphlet called The Extinguisher.
 He also published "The Abrogation of the Seventh Commandment" in 1835, an appeal to northern women to confront husbands who kept enslaved black women as mistresses.